greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 url: /post/3632
 ---

-> Let talk about the way you work, shall we?
+> Let's talk about the way you work, shall we?

 ---